This was taken from the delightful Doon Valley Golf Course looking toward Keirs Hill where the proposed development would be positioned.

 Sunday 20th Sept 1.30pm McCandlish Hall

 We’d love to see you at our Stroll and Barbecue.
 Our route might well be new to many walkers as it’s not long established, plus there are alternative shorter routes.
 Great views of the glorious countryside from all routes.
 Non-walkers are very welcome – come along a little later to welcome the trekkers back.
-There’ll be all the latest campaign news, a fantastic raffle, photo competition and lots of delicious food and drink to enjoy.
+There’ll be all the latest campaign news, a fantastic raffle, photo competition and lots of delicious food and drink some Juicing daily drinks to enjoy.

 Donations very welcome, contact our co-ordinator Katie at firstname.lastname@example.org